Carbify-official/.github/README.md

 This GitHub organization hosts the internal software platforms developed by Carbify and its affiliated products.

-Our repositories cover a broad range of production systems, spanning Web2 and Web3 infrastructure, climate and carbon-related platforms, and interactive applications built on top of blockchain and traditional cloud architectures.
+Development within this organization has been ongoing since 2023 and supports multiple live products across climate technology, Web3 infrastructure, and interactive platforms.

 ## Scope of development

-The software maintained within this organization includes, among others:
+The Carbify codebase spans a broad and mature technical landscape, currently consisting of 31 private repositories, including:

+- Multiple frontend applications and dashboards
+- Multiple backend services and APIs
 - Carbon accounting, certification, and registry systems
-- Smart contracts and supporting Web3 infrastructure
-- Dashboards and business portals for internal and external stakeholders
-- APIs and backend services powering consumer and partner-facing products
+- Blockchain infrastructure, including more than 50 production smart contracts
 - Game-related platforms and on-chain integrations
 - Data pipelines, replication flows, and automation services

-These systems are actively developed and maintained as part of live products and ongoing initiatives.
+These repositories together form a multi-year, production-grade software stack.

 ## Repository visibility

 All repositories in this organization are private by design.

-This is a deliberate choice to protect intellectual property, production logic, and security-sensitive components.
+This is a deliberate choice to protect intellectual property, security-sensitive logic, and production infrastructure.
 As a result, repository names, source code, and internal documentation are not publicly listed.

-## Development activity
+## Development activity and contributions

+Development is performed by a team of developers working across multiple environments.

+GitHub contribution graphs may show limited public activity, as a significant portion of day-to-day development takes place on internal development platforms, partner-controlled environments, or client-specific infrastructures.
+This organization primarily serves as the canonical source of record for reviewed, production-bound code.

-Active development can be verified through the contributor profiles of Carbify team members.
-Private contributions are enabled on individual profiles and reflect continuous work across our internal platforms, including frequent updates, refactors, and feature development.
+Private contributions are enabled on individual contributor profiles and reflect ongoing work across Carbify’s internal platforms.

 ## Access and due diligence

-Read-only access to specific repositories can be granted on request for audits, technical due diligence, or partnerships, subject to approval and applicable confidentiality agreements.
+Read-only access to selected repositories can be granted for technical due diligence, audits, or partnerships, subject to approval and applicable confidentiality agreements.